marshallovski/funkyjs/README.md

 # Funky.js
-Funky.js is a lightweight router and tool for creating websites.
+Funky.js is a lightweight router for websites.

 # How to use
 Simply add `<script src="/path/to/scripts/funkyjs/index.js"></script>` to your code.
 Works out of the box, works in client-side.